-Our humble but well outfitted shop is located near Fredericksburg, Virginia.
+My humble but well-outfitted shop is located near Fredericksburg, Virginia.

-We’re small fish in a big pond and our quality is second to none.
-All of our finished pieces are SOLID WOOD.
-We can supply the finest, time given pieces to our customers and our reputation spreads by word of mouth.
-Please refer to our “Testimonials” page.
+I’m a small fish in a big pond however my quality is second to none.
+All of the finished pieces are SOLID WOOD.
+I can create the finest, custom, and unique pieces for our customers and my reputation spreads by word of mouth.
+Please refer to the “Testimonials” page.

-EVERY part of the process is performed here and EVERY piece we make is heirloom quality and will last generations.
+EVERY part of the process is performed here and EVERY piece designed and crafted is heirloom quality and will last generations.

 Each creation is a piece of artwork, one of a kind, made one at a time.
 No two are alike.
 There’s no production line here.

-(Rarely do we purchase commercially available lumber unless for a special request.
-Most often we have an ample supply on hand of Walnut, Cherry, Maple, Oak, Tulip Poplar, Hickory, Beech, and others)
+(Rarely is lumber purchased commercially unless for a special request.
+Most often there is an ample supply on hand of Walnut, Cherry, Maple, Oak, Tulip Poplar, Hickory, Beech, and others)

-This timber is then milled by a local sawyer and then is air cured in our sheds for a year or so, then placed into our solar powered kiln during the summer for final curing (and to eliminate any possibility of insect infestation) prior to final milling in our shop.
+This timber is milled by a local sawyer and then is air cured in sheds for a year or so, then placed into a solar-powered kiln during the summer for final curing (and to eliminate any possibility of insect infestation) prior to final milling in the shop.

-Our typical lead time is about 6-8 weeks unless of course we have a finished piece in inventory.
+Typical lead time is about 6-12 weeks unless, of course, a finished piece is in inventory.

-We will ship to anywhere in the continental United States.
-In most cases we use FedEx Freight.
+Shipping is available to anywhere in the continental United States.
+In most cases, FedEx Freight is used.